microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/Move-MgCommunicationCall.md

 	LanguageId = "languageId-value"
 	Region = "region-value"
 }
-Move-MgCommunicationCall -CallId $callId -BodyParameter $params
+Move-MgBetaCommunicationCall -CallId $callId -BodyParameter $params
 ```

-This example shows how to use the Move-MgCommunicationCall Cmdlet.
+This example shows how to use the Move-MgBetaCommunicationCall Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS